Reading time: 5 min.

 Table of Contents

-So, can you get a hair transplant if you’re completely bald?
+Can you get a hair transplant if you're completely bald?

-completely bald hair transplant example
+Body hair transplant

-The scalp may not be a viable donor site if you’re completely bald.
-However, it may sometimes be possible to use other areas of the body as the donor area.
-Of course, not all people are candidates for this type of procedure, as the success rate of any hair transplant first relies on donor supply.
-In these cases, you may need to consider other forms of hair restoration.
 If a hair transplant is viable with the use of a different area of the body as a donor area, an FUE will most likely be the best option, as this leaves minimal scarring in noticeable places.
-Some research suggests FUE is the only appropriate method for harvesting body hair [2a].
+Some research suggests FUE hair transplant surgery is the only appropriate method for harvesting body hair [2].

-This only applies if your hair loss isn’t caused by an autoimmune condition like alopecia areata.
+It should be noted that this only applies if your hair loss isn’t caused by an autoimmune condition like alopecia areata.
 Hair transplants for alopecia areata or alopecia universalis patients are rarely recommended.

 Which is the best donor area?

-Opting for an alternative donor site to the scalp means that the look and feel of the hair will likely be different in coarseness and colour.
+Opting for an alternative donor site to the scalp means that the look and feel of the transplanted hair will likely be different in coarseness and colour.
 However, it should not be a significantly noticeable difference.

 After the scalp, the second most common donor area is in fact the beard, as beard hair continues to grow despite the presence of DHT (dihydrotestosterone) in the body [3].
 This type of hair is coarse and may be slightly different in colour compared to the head.
 However, it can provide good coverage to the crown area if you’re considering a crown hair transplant.